[Internal LT Conference] Why is remote work difficult? 6 Persian cat solutions

 Hello!

-On Wednesday, May 13th, an internal LT conference was held, with the theme "Telework Know-how."
+On Wednesday, May 13th, our company held an internal lightning talk (LT) competition, with the theme "Telework Know-how."

-I have no experience with teleworking, but at Beyond, I have worked remotely more than anyone else.
+Although I have no experience with teleworking, I have done more remote work than anyone else at Beyond.
+So

-As someone who works remotely from a location separate from the head office, I
+, as someone who works remotely from a location far from headquarters, I

 gave a presentation on the theme of "What we do to ensure everyone can work comfortably even when we are apart."